What is preventive conservation? Get to know the 5 key premises

-In this article we will see what is preventive conservation and what the origin and importance of this concept.
+In this article we’ll look at what is preventive conservation and what is the origin and importance of this concept for the preservation of Historical Heritage.

 The collective memory is the heritage of our ancestors and it should be transmitted to future generations.